2100, Program Authorization and Services

 In the early 1980s, economic recession and cost containment measures on the part of employers and government agencies led to a decrease in the availability and accessibility of health care services for many Texans.
 A legislative task force identified the provision of primary health care to the medically indigent as a major priority.
 The task force recommended the following:

-• A range of primary health care services shall be made available to the medically indigent residing in Texas.
+• A range of primary health care services shall be made available to the medically indigent living in Texas.

 • The Texas Health and Human Services Commission (HHSC) shall provide or contract to provide primary health care services to the medically indigent.